DonnieData/Pewlett-Hackard-Analysis/README.md

 We can then further parse the large datasets based on custom filters and groupings as well as creating custom tables and joining pre-existing ones.

 ## Results / Findings
-By utilizing [multi-pronged queries](https://github.com/DonnieData/Pewlett-Hackard-Analysis/blob/main/Queries/Employee_Database_challenge.sql) to gain foccused insights on employee/retirement metrics, I have made several findings:
+By utilizing [multi-pronged queries] on the database(https://github.com/DonnieData/Pewlett-Hackard-Analysis/blob/main/Queries/Employee_Database_challenge.sql) to gain foccused insights on employee/retirement metrics.
+Below are several of my findings:

 ![query_schema_0](https://github.com/DonnieData/Pewlett-Hackard-Analysis/blob/main/Resources/query_schema_2.png)

-Of the 300,024 employees within the company, 30.13% are eligible for retirment
+- Of the 300,024 employees within the company, 30.13% are eligible for retirment.
+- Of the 9 departments within the company, 7 have employees that are elibigle to retire.
+-

 ## Summary
 analysis of results maybe throw in some  extra percentage ratios etc <br>